cirruslabs/orchard/DeploymentGuide.md

 ## Observability

 Both the controller and worker produce some useful OpenTelemetry metrics.
+Metrics are scoped with `org.cirruslabs.orchard` prefix and include information about resource utilization, statuses or workers, scheduling/pull time and many more.

 By default, the telemetry is sent to https://localhost:4317 using the gRPC protocol and to http://localhost:4318 using the HTTP protocol.